-We are open-minded about the subject matter, so long as it is relevant to the RSA's aims, though we ask that you aim for 700-900 words in length.
-We will also add an introductory paragraph that summarises the article and introduces you as a guest blogger, so please include a short paragraph about yourself when you submit.
+We are open-minded about the subject matter, so long as it is relevant to the RSA's aims and values, though we ask that you aim for 700-900 words in length.
+We also require an introductory paragraph that summarises the article and introduces you as a guest blogger, so please include a short paragraph about yourself when you submit.

 Before the blog goes live, you'll need to ensure that your MyRSA profile is updated as this will allow other Fellows to get in touch with you.